 Downsizing can save you money

-Not only will you release money from the sale of your house, but you could also save more money.
+Not only could you release money from the sale of your house, but you could also save more money.
 A smaller home will likely mean lower energy bills and cost less to maintain.

 Moving can be expensive